ashwinma14/todoist-ai-assistant/README.md

 ## 🏁 Getting Started

 **What is this tool?**
-Todoist Processor is an automation assistant that helps you keep your Todoist Inbox neat and actionable by automatically labeling tasks, formatting URLs, and organizing tasks into sections based on your personalized rules and AI suggestions.
+Todoist AI Assistant is an automation assistant that helps you keep your Todoist Inbox neat and actionable by automatically labeling tasks, formatting URLs, and organizing tasks into sections based on your personalized rules and AI suggestions.

 **Who is it for?**
 - Busy professionals juggling multiple projects